ekipalen/web-scraper-example/README.md

-# Robot Framework - Web scraping example with Playwright
+# Robot Framework - Web scraping example using Playwright

 Example on web scaping using Robot Framework and RPA.Browser.Playwright.
 ## Learning materials